mampfes/hacs_waste_collection_schedule/doc/source/northlanarkshire_gov_uk.md

 ## How to get the source arguments

-The easiest way to get the source arguements is to look at the url of the web page that displays your collection schedule.
+The easiest way to get the source arguments is to look at the url of the web page that displays your collection schedule.
 The url has the format:
 `www.northlanarkshire.gov.uk/bin-collection-dates/UPRN/USRN`

 Alternatively, an easy way to discover your Unique Property Reference Number (UPRN) is by going to <https://www.findmyaddress.co.uk/> and entering in your address details.

 Your Unique Street Reference Number (USRN) can be found by searching for your address at  <https://uprn.uk/> and viewing the _Data Associations_ section.